SatoshiumAI/satoshium-us/beacon/records/README.md

 # Subject / Title

-The Register should provide a concise human-readable indication of what the Discovery Signal concerns.
+Beacon Records should provide a concise human-readable indication of what the Discovery Signal concerns.

 This is a discovery aid.